Best kimchi in the UK reviewed

 Pros

-- organic ingredients
+organic ingredients

-- good source of nutrients from the vegetables
+source of nutrients from the vegetables

 Cons

-- contains no probiotics or other living cultures
+contains no live cultures

-- lacks umami flavour and depth
+lacks umami flavour and depth

-- very expensive for what it offers
+very expensive for what it offers

-- uses some non-traditional ingredients such as tomatoes and bell pepper
+uses some non-traditional ingredients such as tomatoes and bell pepper

 Read our full review of Biona kimchi.